bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 ApplicationDataUpdate proposals are processed after any default proposals (i.e., those defined in {{RFC9420}}), and any ApplicationData proposals.

-A client applies an ApplicationDataUpdate proposal by changing the contents of the `application_state` extension associated to its local copy of the GroupContext for the group.
+A client applies ApplicationDataUpdate proposals by component ID.
+For each `component_id` field that appears in an ApplicationDataUpdate proposal in the Commit, the client assembles a list of ApplicationDataUpdate proposals with that `component_id`, in the order in which they appear in the Commit, and processes them in the following way:

+* If the list comprises a single proposal with the `op` field set to `remove`:

+    * If there is an entry in the `component_states` vector in the `application_state` extension with the specified `component_id`, remove it.

+    * Otherwise, the proposal is invalid.

-* If the `op` field is set to `update`:
+* If the list comprises one or more proposals, all with `op` field set to `update`:

+    * Provide the application logic registered to the `component_id` value with the content of the `update` field from each proposal, in the order specified.

+    * The application logic returns either an opaque value `new_data` that will be stored as the new application data for this component, or else an indication that it considers this update invalid.

+    * If the application logic considers the update invalid, the MLS client MUST consider the proposal list invalid.

     * If no `application_data` extension is present in the GroupContext, add one to the end of the `extensions` list in the GroupContext.

-    * Provide the content of the `update` field to the application logic registered to the `component_id` value.

-    * The application logic returns either an opaque value `new_data` that will be stored as the new application data for this component, or else an indication that it considers this update invalid.

-    * If the application logic considers the update invalid, the MLS client MUST consider the proposal invalid.

     * If there is an entry in the `component_data` vector in the `application_data` extension with the specified `component_id`, then set